Lucas-C/genealogic-d3/README.md

 - *packing_generation_factor* : control the differences in sizes of the node circles: it must always be higher than the tree max depth, with high values meaning that all circles will be the same size
 - *d3_color_scale* : cf. https://github.com/mbostock/d3/wiki/Ordinal-Scales#categorical-colors
+- *post_rendering_callback* : if defined, this function will be executed once d3.js rendering over

 The list of all those parameters default values can be found in the source code here: https://github.com/Lucas-C/genealogic-d3/blob/master/genealogic-d3.js#L93